Alonreznik/dynamodb-json/README.md

 ```
 # Use

-The dyson json util works the same as json loads and dumps functions:
+The dynamodb-json util works the same as json loads and dumps functions:
 ```python
 import time
 import uuid